Vagelis-Prokopiou/python-serviceApp/README.md

 A Python application, to help you manage the periodic maintenance of your vehicle.

 ## Description of the app
-When you run it, the program asks for the current mileage of your vehicle.
+When you run it, the app initially asks for the current mileage of your vehicle.
 You have to provide this value.

-Then, the program asks if you made any servicing, and you want to update_entry the data.
-If so, provide the appropriate info.
-The program updates automatically the "data.csv" file.

-Then, the program checks if you have exceeded the allowed time or the allowed kilometres for every spare part of your vehicle, and informs you accordingly.
+Then you are provided with 4 options:
+- Run a check based on the kms you provided, and the current date.
+- Update existing data entries.
+- Add a new data entry.
+- Check the available data entries.

+Choose the option you want.

-This file draws the data for the application from the "data.cvs" file, located within the same folder.
+The app draws the data from the "data.cvs" file, located within the same (root) folder.

 ### The "data.cvs" file